 Keep your data sources varied and use reputable sites with a proven track record of providing useful, accurate information.

 Using online bonuses to pad your bankroll

 Modern technology will allow you to have multiple accounts across the various Ohio sportsbooks.
 Because online and mobile betting is the driving force behind the surge in popularity and accessibility of sportsbooks, you don’t have to limit yourself to just one location.

 By using multiple sportsbooks, you give yourself options for line shopping.
-Additionally, if you plan things out, you can also use your new accounts to claim bonuses for free bets, deposits and more at each book.
+Additionally, if you plan things out, you can also use your new accounts to claim Ohio sportsbook promos deposits and more at each book.

 There’s nothing illegal or immoral about having multiple accounts.
 While it may prove difficult to keep track of everything if you spread yourself too thin, tracking your wagers will help you stay on task and organized.
 Use tracking apps to monitor your wagers, and you’ll find yourself able to keep your betting system nice and tidy.

-You can pad your bankroll with deposit bonuses, free bets and other promotions.
+You can pad your bankroll with deposit bonuses, bonus bets and other promotions.
 Take the time to look through this site for reviews of online sportsbooks and the bonuses they offer.